Hrithik-Bhattacharya/PrismOpenClaw/DEMO_SCRIPT.md

-# PrismOpenClaw — Judge Demo Script
+# Phantom Mode — Judge Demo Script

 Use this script to present the integrated system smoothly in **4–6 minutes**.